haugene/docker-transmission-openvpn/docs/supported-providers.md

 ### Internal Providers

-These providers are implemented as script in this project and will automatically download new configs directly from the provider on container startup.
+These providers are implemented as a script in this project and will automatically download new configs directly from the provider on container startup.

 | Provider Name             | Config Value (`OPENVPN_PROVIDER`) |